yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 Make sure the {{{/bin/ipkg-link}}} script is executable:

 {{{
-chmod a+x /bin/ipkg-link
+chmod a+x /bin/opkg-link
 }}}
 Examples howto use the script:

 Link a single package to root:

 {{{
-ipkg-link add kismet-server
+opkg-link add kismet-server
 }}}
 Link all packages on a mount point to root:

 {{{
-ipkg-link mount /mnt/usb
+opkg-link mount /mnt/usb
 }}}
 Remove symlinks:

 {{{
-ipkg-link remove kismet-server
+opkg-link remove kismet-server
 }}}
 Remove all symlinks for all packages:

 {{{
-ipkg-link umount /mnt/usb
+opkg-link umount /mnt/usb
 }}}
 = Links =
  * Linux USB [[BR]]- http://www.linux-usb.org/